Brewers' Adrian Houser Vomits Twice on the Mound; Finishes Inning

 Brewers' Adrian Houser Vomits Twice on the Mound; Finishes InningJune 18, 2018

-Milwaukee Brewers relief pitcher Adrian Houser was just trying to seize his moment in an opportunity that could have been once in a lifetime, but there was vomit on his jersey already before he even threw a pitch.
+Milwaukee Brewers relief pitcher Adrian Houser was just trying to seize his moment in an opportunity that could have been once in a lifetime, but there was vomit on his jersey before he even threw a pitch.

 According to the New York Post, Houser was recalled from the minor leagues prior to Milwaukee's 10-9 loss to the Philadelphia Phillies on Sunday and entered the contest in the eighth inning.
 However, he threw up behind the mound before throwing a single pitch.